Climbing NLO and NNLO Summits of Weak Decays: 1988-2023: Theoretical Framework for Weak Decays

 \subsection{OPE and Renormalization Group}

-The basis for any serious phenomenology of weak decays of hadrons is the {\it Operator Product Expansion} (OPE) \cite{Wilson:1969zs,Zimmermann:1973tv}, which allows to write the effective weak Hamiltonian simply as follows \be _{eff}=\frac{G_F}{\sqrt{2}}\sum_i V^i_{\rm CKM}C_i(\mu)Q_i~. \ee Here $G_F$ is the Fermi constant and $Q_i$ are the relevant local operators which govern the decays in question.
+The basis for any serious phenomenology of weak decays of hadrons is the {\it Operator Product Expansion} (OPE) \cite{Wilson:1969zs,Zimmermann:1972tv}, which allows to write the effective weak Hamiltonian simply as follows \be _{eff}=\frac{G_F}{\sqrt{2}}\sum_i V^i_{\rm CKM}C_i(\mu)Q_i~. \ee Here $G_F$ is the Fermi constant and $Q_i$ are the relevant local operators which govern the decays in question.
 As we will see below they are built out of quark and lepton fields.
 The Cabibbo-Kobayashi-Maskawa factors $V^i_{\rm CKM}$ \cite{Cabibbo:1963yz,Kobayashi:1973fv} and the Wilson coefficients $C_i(\mu)$ describe the strength with which a given operator enters the Hamiltonian.
 The latter coefficients can be considered as scale dependent ``couplings'' related to ``vertices'' $Q_i$ and can be calculated using perturbative methods as long as the scale $\mu$ is not too small.

-An amplitude for a decay of a given meson $M= K, B,..$ into a final state $F=\pi\nu\bar\nu,~\pi\pi,~DK$ is then simply given by \be A(M\to F)=\langle F|{\cal H}_{eff}|M\rangle =\frac{G_F}{\sqrt{2}}\sum_i V^i_{CKM}C_i(\mu)\langle F|Q_i(\mu)|M\rangle, \ee where $\langle F|Q_i(\mu)|M\rangle$ are the matrix elements of $Q_i$ between $M$ and $F$, evaluated at the renormalization scale $\mu$.
+An amplitude for a decay of a given meson $M= K, B,..$ into a final state $F=\mu^+\mu^-,~\pi\nu\bar\nu$, $\pi\pi,~DK$ is then simply given by \be A(M\to F)=\langle F|{\cal H}_{eff}|M\rangle =\frac{G_F}{\sqrt{2}}\sum_i V^i_{CKM}C_i(\mu)\langle F|Q_i(\mu)|M\rangle, \ee where $\langle F|Q_i(\mu)|M\rangle$ are the matrix elements of $Q_i$ between $M$ and $F$, evaluated at the renormalization scale $\mu$.

 The essential virtue of the OPE is this one.
 It allows to separate the problem of calculating the amplitude $A(M\to F)$ into two distinct parts: the {\it short distance} (perturbative) calculation of the coefficients $C_i(\mu)$ and the {\it long-distance} (generally non-perturbative) calculation of the matrix elements $\langle Q_i(\mu)\rangle$.
 The scale $\mu$ separates, roughly speaking, the physics contributions into short distance contributions contained in $C_i(\mu)$ and the long distance contributions contained in $\langle Q_i(\mu)\rangle$.
-Our presentation is mainly devoted to the calculations of the coefficients $C_i(\mu)$ within the SM and some of its extensions.
-Only in the case of inclusive $B$ decays we will also look at the evaluation of the actual decay as it can be done in perturbation theory.
+Our presentation is mainly devoted to the calculations of the coefficients $C_i(\mu)$ within the SM and within some of its extensions.
+The status of the hadronic matrix elements $\langle Q_i(\mu)\rangle$ will be briefly summarized at the end of this writing.